Skip to main content

 Use the Test Webhook endpoint during development to verify your setup works correctly

-If your webhook endpoint returns an error (non-200 status code) or times out, UIP will retry the webhook with exponential backoff.
-Retry Schedule: UIP retries webhook delivery once after a short delay.
+If your webhook endpoint returns an error (non-2xx status code) or times out, UIP will retry the webhook with exponential backoff.
+Retry schedule: UIP retries webhook delivery once after a short delay.
 If both attempts fail, the webhook is marked as failed.

 • Attempt 1: Immediate